 In addition to its social nature, reproduction is fundamentally biological, with necessary physiological requirements for its accomplishment and relatively well-defined biomedical parameters marking reproductive health and illness.
 Human gestation usually lasts nine months, with delivery before or after that point potentially indicating a reproductive health problem.
 However, as discussed below, some parameters of reproductive health exhibit variation in different human populations for men as well as women.
-Furthermore, different human groups subjectively value reproductive health states differently; for example, they may differently label collections of symptoms as reproductive illnesses, or they may attribute different causes to similar reproductive health problems.
+Furthermore, different human groups subjectively value reproductive health states differently; for example, they may label different collections of symptoms differently as reproductive illnesses, or they may attribute different causes to similar reproductive health problems.

-A central argument is that human reproduction is a biosocial process (Harris and Ross 1987; Panter-Brick 1998).
+A central argument is that human reproduction is a biosocial process (Harris & Ross, 1987; Panter-Brick, 1998).
 It is dynamic and changes over time, and it occurs at the intersection of human biology, ecology, and social and cultural context.
 Beyond the (current) necessity for the gametes of two differently sexed individuals-one male and one female-to interact in procreation, human reproduction is an inherently biosocial process in many ways.
-Trevathan (1996) argues that because of the shape of the birth canal and female pelvis, human reproduction has evolved to require assistance from another individual during delivery.
-Although caregiving practices during and after pregnancy vary-from the valuation of stoicism and solitary delivery (Sargent 1989) to the medicalized childbirth of many Western societies (Davis-Floyd 1992)-individuals besides the biological mother are usually involved in reproduction in all societies, and in some societies, reproduction is a socially collective effort.
+Trevathan (1996) has argued that because of the shape of the birth canal and female pelvis, human reproduction has evolved to require assistance from another individual during delivery.
+While caregiving practices during and after pregnancy vary-from the valuation of stoicism and solitary delivery (Sargent, 1989) to the medicalized childbirth of many Western societies (Davis-Floyd, 1992)-other individuals besides the biological mother are usually involved in reproduction in all societies, and in some societies, reproduction is a socially collective effort.

-Social collectives-households, lineages, and states-derive power and resources from the control and administration of reproduction.
-For example, in the Middle East and in many other patrilineal, pronatalist societies around the world, households and extended families consider children to be a source of both labor and family power (Inhorn 1996; Inhorn and van Balen 2002).
-Thus, childbearing is culturally mandated, and infertility is despised (Bharadwaj 2002; Feldman-Savelsberg 1999; Inhorn 1994, 1996, 2003a).
+Indeed, social collectives-households, lineages, and states-derive power and resources from the control and administration of reproduction.
+For example, in the Middle East and in many other patrilineal, pronatalist societies around the world, households and extended families consider children to be a source of both labor and family power (Inhorn, 1996; Inhorn & van Balen, 2001).
+Thus, childbearing is culturally mandated and infertility despised (Bharadwaj, 2001; Feldman-Savelsberg, 1999; Inhorn, 1994, 1996, 2003a).
 Furthermore, different levels and mechanisms of collective social control have had different effects on reproductive health.
 For example, the focus of states on the vaccination of infants is a way of ensuring labor forces and lowering national health costs, although this focus often diverts limited resources from other health programs.
-Similarly, states may or may not invest in fertility-limiting technology in an attempt to control women's labor, including preventing them from occupying certain positions because of their reproductive status or potential (Bandarage 1997).
+Similarly, states may or may not invest in fertility-limiting technology in an attempt to control women's labor, including preventing them from occupying certain positions because of their reproductive status or potential (Bandarage, 1997).

 Apart from the more direct aspects of power related to control of labor and resources, biological reproduction occupies a key position in the reproduction of ethnic and other social groups.
-Anthropologists have emphasized the centrality of kinship as an ideological concept organizing social relations within groups, as well as the regulation of ethnic boundaries through the control of miscegenation (Bledsoe, Guyer, and Lerner 2000; Delaney 1991; Schneider 1968; Yanagisako and Delaney 1995).
-These organizing structures of kinship prove important for families and lineages and for political entities such as the state.
+Anthropologists have emphasized the centrality of kinship as an ideological concept organizing social relations within groups, as well as the regulation of ethnic boundaries through the control of miscegenation (Bledsoe, Guyer, & Lerner, 2000; Delaney, 1991; Schneider, 1968; Yanagisako & Delaney, 1995).
+These organizing structures of kinship prove important for families and lineages, as well as for political entities such as the state.
 In a powerful example, Das (1995) examines the attitude of the Indian state toward abducted women and children born of sexual violence following the violent creation of Pakistan.
-She argues that, though great variability existed in the "practical kinship" of community and family norms regarding these women and children-including in many cases acceptance and assimilation into the community-a patriarchal concept of Indian "national honor" drove the state's policy of forced repatriation.
+She argues that, while great variability existed in the "practical kinship" of community and family norms regarding these women and children, including in many cases acceptance and assimilation into the community, a patriarchal concept of Indian "national honor" drove the state's policy of forced repatriation.